pyeventsourcing/esdbclient/README.md

 prevent the results of any duplicate processing of a recorded event being committed.

 Recorded events received from a catch-up subscription cannot be acknowledged back to the EventStoreDB server.
-Acknowledging events is an aspect of "persistent subscriptions".
+Acknowledging events, however, is an aspect of "persistent subscriptions" (see below).
+Hoping to rely on acknowledging events to an upstream component is an example of dual writing.

 ### Subscribe all events